sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 ### Additions count, edits count, and removals count

+**Intended purpose:** To track how many times customers have created, edited, and removed insights, by week.

 **Functional implementation:** This ping works by diffing settings files, because insight configs are currently stored in settings files.

 **Other considerations:** This is an "imperfect" ping because not all additions + removals directly translate to a new insight or a deleted insight, due to the complications with using settings files as a source of truth.
 We'll be fixing this when we migrate to a backend database in 3.33.
+Note also we're using this as a "total insights" metric for the same imperfect reason (additions - removals = total created) and when we migrate to the backend database we should build an additional separate ping that is just "total insights existing on the instance" per week.

 - Aggregation: By week
 - Event Code: [InsightAddition](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%27InsightAddition%27&patternType=literal), [InsightEdit](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%27InsightEdit%27&patternType=literal), [InsightRemoval](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%27InsightRemoval%27&patternType=literal)